utzcoz/utzcoz.github.io/_posts/2020-05-12-Analyze-window-resizing.markdown

 }
 ```

 The `BackdropFrameRenderer` is just a `Thread`, keeps the `ThreadedRenderer` instance of window, and creates its `RenderNode` called `FrameAndBackdropNode`.
 When window says it wants to use hardware accelerated by `WindowManager.LayoutParams.FLAG_HARDWARE_ACCELERATED`, the ViewRootImpl will create a `ThreadedRenderer` instance to it, and use it to render window content by `skia` based on `OpenGL` or directly `OpenGL` to utilize hardware to speed up the rendering.
 And `ThreadedRenderer` uses `RenderNode` inner too.
-So `BackdropFrameRenderer`'s `mFrameAndBackdropNode` will use `skia` based on `OpenGL` or directly `OpenGL` to draw content too to utilize hareware.
+So `BackdropFrameRenderer`'s `mFrameAndBackdropNode` will use `skia` based on `OpenGL` or directly `OpenGL` to draw content too to utilize hardware.

 From above code, we know `DecorView` will invoke `BackdropFrameRenderer.setTargetRect` to update the target resizing window information, including window bounds, when window drag resizing.
 The `BackdropFrameRenderer.setTargetRect` will trigger its `redrawLocked` method to update the bounds of `mFrameAndBackdropNode`.
 And when `ViewRootImpl` starts to draw the content, it will invoke `DecorView.onContentDrawn` to update its size, and will trigger `mBackdropFrameRenderer.onContentDrawn` to update the `mRenderer`'s bounds, if `mBackdropFrameRenderer` is not null, in other word, the window is resizing.
 Its two route to update the `mBackdropFrameNode` and `mRenderer` bounds.